baihuqian/baihuqian.github.io/_posts/2018-10-28-udacity-os-course.md

 PCB is created when process is created.
 Certain fields are updated when process state changes, but other fields change too frequently (like PC).
 CPU has a PC register that holds the PC for the current running process.
 It is the OS's job to update PC in its PCB when a process is no longer running on the CPU.

-#### Context Switch
+### Context Switch
 Switching the CPU from the context of one process to the context of another.

 Context switch is expensive:
-- Direct costs: number of cycles for load & store PCB
+- Direct costs: number of cycles for load & store PCB;
-- Indirect costs: cold cache that leads to cache misses
+- Indirect costs: cold cache that leads to cache misses.

-####  Process Lifecycle
+###  Process Lifecycle
 Processes can be running or idle (ready).
 Scheduler can dispatch it to CPU so it becomes running, and running processes can be interrupted.
 Process lifecycle is shows as follows:
 ![]({{ "/assets/posts/udacity-os-course/process_lifecycle.png" | absolute_url }})

 Process can create other processes, forming a tree of processes.
 Process is created by fork or exec:
 - Fork: copies the parent PCB into new child PCB.
-Child continues execution at instruction after fork (PC is copied into child PCB)
+Child continues execution at instruction after fork (PC is copied into child PCB).
 - Exec: create a new PCB and load a new program and start from first instruction.

 On UNIX-based OSs, `init` is the "parent of all processes".
 On the Android OS, `zygote` is the parent of all app processes.

-#### Scheduler
+### Scheduler
 A CPU scheduler determines *which one* of the currently ready processes will be *dispatched* to the CPU to start running, and *how long* it should run for.
-- Preempt: interrupt and save the current context
+- Preempt: interrupt and save the current context;
-- Schedule: run scheduler to choose the next process
+- Schedule: run scheduler to choose the next process;
-- Dispatch: dispatch the chosen process and switch into its context
+- Dispatch: dispatch the chosen process and switch into its context.

 **Efficiency**: